Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Analytical Results of the Wavefunction of moving Edge State

 \section{Analytical Results of the Wavefunction of moving Edge State}

-Here, we analytically derive the wavefunction of an edge state on the moving topological domain wall with a constant velocity, using the effective Hamiltonian of the QW in Eq.\ (\ref{eq: H_zero}) and the zero-energy edge state of the QW in Eq.\ (\ref{eq: psi_zero}).
-We note that the Lorentz invariance of the Dirac equation plays a key role in this derivation.
+Here, we analytically derive the wavefunction of an edge state localized at the moving topological domain wall with a constant velocity, using the effective Hamiltonian of the QW in Eq.\ (\ref{eq: H_zero}) and the zero-energy edge state of the QW in Eq.\ (\ref{eq: psi_zero}).
+We remark that the Lorentz invariance of the Dirac equation plays an essential role in this derivation~\cite{SHYTOV20091087, PhysRevX.3.041017, oka2025}.

-As mentioned previous section, the edge states of the QW appears around the domain wall.
-Therefore, if we define $\theta$ as
+As mentioned in previous section, the edge state appears near the domain wall.
+Therefore, by introducing a time-dependent parameter $\theta(x,t)$ of the form

-and perform the time evolution with the initial state set as a zero-energy edge state, we may expect that the edge state can be transferred with the constant velocity $v$ since the domain wall itself moves at the velocity $v$.
-In this case, the effective Hamiltonian becomes
+and performing the time evolution of the edge state in Eq.\ (\ref{eq: psi_zero}), we may expect that the edge state follows this moving domain wall with the constant velocity $v$.
+Taking the above $\theta(x,t)$, the effective Hamiltonian is given by